 What new musical/pianistic skills have I acquired?
 Did I learn any new repertoire, a new style of playing, write some music, or work on something else that helped me become a better musician this past year?

-Take time for family and friends, walked daily as weather permitted.
+Took time for family and friends, and walked daily as weather permitted.
 Attended church regularly and joined the choir.
 Made some new friends in Cleveland.
 Kept in touch with my Florida family and friends.

 How did I do with my finances?

 Our Christmas recital went really well.
-I could see how much progress my students have played.
+I could see how much progress my students have made.